microsoft/malmo/README.md

 1. The existing Malmo examples are not supported (as API used is different).
 Marlo envs should work with this [port](https://github.com/AndKram/marLo/tree/malmoenv).
 2. The API is more limited (e.g. selecting video options) - can edit mission xml directly.

-Note: The Marlo competition (for now) uses the original Malmo "AgentHost" api with it's native code implementation.

 ### Malmo as a native Python wheel ###